Centennial Exposition: Herman J. Schwarzmann

 Herman J. Schwarzmann, an engineer for the Fairmount Park Commission, was appointed the main designer of the exposition.
-In 1869 Schwarzmann had begun working for the Fairmount Park Commission, which administered the site of the 1876 Centennial Exposition.
-It is one of the great urban parks of America, its importance in landscape history surpassed only by Central Park.
+In 1869, Schwarzmann began working for the Fairmount Park Commission, which administered the site of the 1876 Centennial Exposition.
+It is one of the great urban parks of the United States; its importance in landscape history was surpassed only by Central Park.
 Schwarzmann was the chief architect for the Centennial Exposition, designing Memorial Hall, Horticultural Hall, other small buildings, and the landscaping around them.
 His work for the Centennial Exposition was informed by the Vienna International Exposition in 1873, which Schwarzmann visited to study the buildings and the grounds layout.
 The Vienna International Exposition in 1873 was marred by disastrous logistic planning and was taken as a cautionary example.

 At the Vienna Exposition, there was no convenient way for visitors to reach the fairgrounds, and exorbitant rates were charged by carriage drivers.
-Drawing lessons from this failure, the Philadelphia expo was ready for its visitors, with direct railroad connections to service passenger trains every 30 minutes, trolley lines, street cars, carriage routes, and even docking facilities on the river.
+Drawing lessons from this failure, the Philadelphia exposition was ready for its visitors, with direct railroad connections to service passenger trains every 30 minutes, trolley lines, street cars, carriage routes, and even docking facilities on the river.

 Structures

-More than 200 buildings were constructed within the Exposition's grounds, which were surrounded by a fence nearly three miles long.
+More than 200 buildings were constructed within the exposition's grounds, which were surrounded by a fence nearly three miles long.
 There were five main buildings in the exposition.
 They were the Main Exhibition Building, Memorial Hall, Machinery Hall, Agricultural Hall, and Horticultural Hall.
 Apart from these buildings, there were separate buildings for state, federal, foreign, corporate, and public comfort buildings.
 This strategy of numerous buildings in one exposition set it apart from the previous fairs around the world that had relied exclusively on having one or a few large buildings.

 The Centennial Commission sponsored a design competition for the principal buildings, conducted in two rounds; winners of the first round had to have details such as construction cost and time prepared for the runoff on September 20, 1873.
 After the ten design winners were chosen, it was determined that none of them allowed enough time for construction and limited finances.

 The architecture of the exposition mainly consisted of two types of building, traditional masonry monuments and buildings with a structural framework of iron and steel.